hogbergmarkus/4-paws/README.md

 - The first thing your eyes will be drawn to is the circular hero image, with a banner asking if you want to adopt a pet.
 - This is both visually appealing and directs the user towards the main objective the website, adoption of pets.
+- The text banner for the image is also clickable, with a visual hover, and will take the user straight to the cats & dogs page.
 - ![Hero image](documentation/screenshots/hero-image-readme.png)

 #### Navigation bar